-Last a full wash.
-A little warning, some things can chemically react to the natural dye, after making the viking apron dress I used spray starch to press it and it made what looked like vintage rust spots all over the dress.
+Last, a full wash.
+A little warning, some things can chemically react to the natural dye.
+After making the viking apron dress I used spray starch to press it and it made what looked like vintage rust spots all over the dress.
 Thank goodness it washed out.

 I stumbled across dozens of viking apron dresses, tutorials and patterns online.
-I took one look at the lay outs and decided I did not need a pattern for this dress.
+I took one look at the layouts and decided I did not need a pattern for this dress.

 Once my dress was made I wanted to add some girly bits.
-To figure out what colors look best I prance around like this for a few minutes.
+To figure out what colors look best I like to prance around like this for a few minutes.
 Some times it’s hard not to over do it.